Jrodr4544/lecture_requester/notes.md

 - ran devise install, and generated the devise Model (User model in this case)
 - Started postgres server app in order to create postgres db
 - created migrations for users, hearts, comments and lectureRequests
+- Added serializer for lectureRequests and comments
+- created lecture request controller added index action added authenticate_user only on create, edit, destroy
+- added routes to route file for lecture requests